Employee Tuition Benefits

 The University also participates in the Tuition Exchange and Council of Independent Colleges Program - networks of colleges and universities that admit, tuition-free, students from families of full-time employees of other participating institutions.
 These programs are limited to full-time undergraduate students.
 Learn more about Duquesne's tuition exchange participation.

-Tuition Exchange Application Form
+Tuition Exchange Eligibility Form